Ivan the Terrible: Early life

-Ivan had St. Basil's Cathedral constructed in Moscow to commemorate the seizure of Kazan.
+Ivan had Saint Basil's Cathedral constructed in Moscow to commemorate the seizure of Kazan.
 There is a legend that he was so impressed with the structure that he had the architect, Postnik Yakovlev, blinded so that he could never design anything as beautiful again.
-However, in reality Postnik Yakovlev went on to design more churches for Ivan and the walls of the Kazan Kremlin in the early 1560s as well as the chapel over St. Basil's grave, which was added to St. Basil's Cathedral in 1588, several years after Ivan's death.
+However, in reality Postnik Yakovlev went on to design more churches for Ivan and the walls of the Kazan Kremlin in the early 1560s as well as the chapel over Saint Basil's grave, which was added to Saint Basil's Cathedral in 1588, several years after Ivan's death.
 Although more than one architect was associated with that name, it is believed that the principal architect is the same person.

-Other events of the period include the introduction of the first laws restricting the mobility of the peasants, which would eventually lead to serfdom and were instituted during the rule of the future Tsar Boris Godunov in 1597.
+Other events of the period include the introduction of the first laws restricting peasants' mobility, which would eventually lead to serfdom and were instituted during the rule of the future Tsar Boris Godunov in 1597.
 (See also Serfdom in Russia.)

-The combination of bad harvests, devastation brought by the oprichnina and Tatar raids, the prolonged war and overpopulation caused a severe social and economic crisis in the second half of Ivan's reign.
+The combination of poor harvests, the devastation caused by the Oprichnina and Tatar raids, the strain of a prolonged war, and overpopulation led to a severe social and economic crisis during the latter part of Ivan IV’s reign.

-The 1560s brought to Russia hardships that led to a dramatic change of Ivan's policies.
-Russia was devastated by a combination of drought, famine, unsuccessful wars against the Polish–Lithuanian Commonwealth, Tatar invasions, and the sea-trading blockade carried out by the Swedes, the Poles, and the Hanseatic League.
-His first wife, Anastasia Romanovna, died in 1560, which was suspected to be a poisoning.
-The personal tragedy deeply hurt Ivan and is thought to have affected his personality, if not his mental health.
-At the same time, one of Ivan's advisors, Prince Andrei Kurbsky, defected to the Lithuanians, took command of the Lithuanian troops and devastated the Russian region of Velikiye Luki.
-This series of treasons made Ivan paranoically suspicious of nobility.
+The 1560s brought a series of hardships that marked a turning point in Ivan IV’s reign and led to a sharp change in his domestic and foreign policies.
+Russia suffered from a combination of drought, famine, military defeats in the wars against the Polish–Lithuanian Commonwealth, recurring Tatar invasions, and a naval blockade of Baltic trade imposed by the Swedes, Poles, and the Hanseatic League.

+In 1560, the death of Ivan’s first wife, Anastasia Romanovna,—believed by some contemporaries to have been caused by poisoning—was a profound personal blow that reportedly worsened his already volatile temperament and mental state.
+Around the same time, one of his closest advisers, Andrey Kurbsky, defected to Lithuania, where he took command of Lithuanian forces and led raids into Russian territory, including the Velikiye Luki region.
+This perceived betrayal, combined with mounting internal instability, deepened Ivan’s distrust of the nobility, leading to increasingly repressive measures against the boyar class.

-On 3 December 1564, Ivan departed Moscow for Aleksandrova Sloboda, where he sent two letters in which he announced his abdication because of the alleged embezzlement and treason of the aristocracy and the clergy.
+On 3 December 1564, Ivan left Moscow for Aleksandrova Sloboda, where he sent two letters in which he announced his abdication because of the alleged embezzlement and treason of the aristocracy and the clergy.
 The boyar court was unable to rule in Ivan's absence and feared the wrath of the Muscovite citizens.
 A boyar envoy departed for Aleksandrova Sloboda to beg Ivan to return to the throne.
 Ivan agreed to return on condition of being granted absolute power.
 He demanded the right to condemn and execute traitors and confiscate their estates without interference from the boyar council or church.
 Ivan decreed the creation of the oprichnina.